-ChatGPT vs Claude (April 2026): which one should you actually pay for?
+ChatGPT vs Claude (2026): which one should you actually pay for?

 The 30-second answer

-Pricing as of April 2026
+Pricing as of 2026 (verified)

 TierChatGPT (OpenAI)Claude (Anthropic)

-Plus / Pro$20/mo — GPT-5, GPT-4o, Sora video (limited), DALL-E 3, voice, code interpreter$20/mo — Sonnet 4.6, Opus 4.6 (capped), 200K context, Projects, Artifacts
+Entry paid$20/mo Plus — GPT-5.5 Thinking, 32K context, image gen, voice, code interpreter$20/mo Pro ($17/mo billed annually) — Sonnet 4.6 + Opus 4.6 (capped), 200K context, Projects, Artifacts

-Writing: Claude wins, again
+Writing: Claude wins

-Research and "what's happening right now": ChatGPT
+Research and current events: ChatGPT

-ChatGPT's web search is integrated into the default chat.
-Ask it about something current and it will browse and cite.
-Claude's web search exists but is gated behind a tool selection and is slower in practice.
+ChatGPT's web search is built into the default chat — ask about something current and it browses and cites without you switching modes.
+Claude's web search works but is gated behind a tool toggle and is slower in practice.
+For "tell me about a niche topic with sources," though, Perplexity still beats both — see Perplexity vs Claude if research is your main job.

 Multimodal (images, audio, video): ChatGPT

-ChatGPT generates images directly in the chat (DALL-E 3), can show you a Sora-generated short video clip, has voice mode that's actually usable for a phone-call-style interaction, and analyzes screenshots and photos cleanly.
-Claude can read an image you upload, but it can't generate one, doesn't have a polished voice mode, and has no native video.
+ChatGPT generates images in chat, can show a short Sora video clip, has a genuinely usable voice mode for phone-call-style interaction, and reads screenshots and photos cleanly.
+Claude can read an uploaded image but can't generate one, has no native video, and a weaker voice experience.
+If your workflow touches screenshots, generated images, hands-free voice, or photos, ChatGPT is the pick.
+Claude is a text-and-code tool with image input as a side feature.

-Custom GPTs and ecosystem: ChatGPT
+Custom GPTs, ecosystem, and teams: ChatGPT

 Privacy and data use